l1l-01/l1l-01/README.md

 # 👋 Hi, I’m Khalil

 ### 💻 Fullstack JavaScript Developer (Junior)
-I enjoy building **web apps, APIs, and small libraries** with modern JavaScript frameworks.
+I build web apps, APIs, and small libraries using modern JavaScript frameworks.
-Currently learning **Flutter** to expand into mobile development 🚀
+Right now I’m expanding into mobile development with Flutter.

-I see GitHub as my **playground for demos, experiments, and open-source ideas** and my long-term goal is to contribute to **secure, production-ready libraries** that help the community.
+GitHub is my playground for experiments, demos, and open-source ideas.
+My long-term goal is to contribute to secure, production-ready libraries that help the community.

 ---